 Please note that the grades required vary depending on the programme of study.
 Further guidance on the entry requirements for each degree programme can be found in the Undergraduate Coursefinder.

-Entry to graduate diploma or taught Masters programmes usually requires either an upper second-class (2:1) or a lower second-class (2:2) undergraduate degree.
+Entry to graduate diploma or taught Masters programmes usually requires either a UK upper second-class (2:1) or a lower second-class (2:2) undergraduate degree.
 For most courses, your major subject or content of your Bachelor's degree may also be considered.
 Please check the Postgraduate Course Finder for exact entry requirements.